 Speaking of taking pictures, once you’re done taking pictures, there are several things you can do with them to have them go the extra mile.
 Upload pictures into an app or online digital platform to create framed pictures, drink coasters and even posters.
 There are also lots a great apps (some free and others paid), that you can use to upload pictures and help identify plants easily, no botany degree required.

 I came across the app called Picture This in the app store and it’s been useful in identifying trees, plants, weeds, leafy plants and even potentially poisonous plants on walking adventures.

 One of the most important things you need for a great spring walk are a comfortable pair of walking shoes, preferably sneakers.
 Ideally, if you’re walking 30 minutes a day, 3-4 hours a week, experts recommended that you change your shoes every 6 months.
 Not changing your walking on a regular basis can lead to fractures and unwanted injuries.
 Check out the post that lists several options for walking shoes/sneakers which is a great place to start.

 Embracing each new season is the first step in living intentionally and an actionable way to exercise wellness and wellbeing.
-Do it breathing fully and support your body’s natural to ability to create balance while breathing clear.

 *Be sure to check your doctor or healthcare provider before making any supplements a part of your wellness regimen.
 You can read my full disclosure policy here.